I was speaking to my 16-year-old son the other day, and he had some questions. Like.

-Once the sale is completed you now have a $180,000 mortgage loan that you will make monthly payments to the lender.
+Once the sale is complete, you now have a $180,000 mortgage loan that you will make monthly payments to the lender.

 What’s Included in Your Mortgage Payment

-When you get a mortgage loan there are more things to pay besides just the principal balance on the loan.
+When you get a mortgage loan, there are more things to pay besides just the principal balance and interest.
 There are taxes, insurance, and HOA fees to pay.
 Here is a breakdown of all the costs associated with a home loan.

 The principal balance is the amount of money you borrowed.
-Each month a portion of your payment will go towards the principle balance.
-For the first few years only a small amount of your mortgage payment goes to the principle, as the loan goes on a larger percentage goes to the principle balance.
+Each month a portion of your payment will go towards the principal balance.
+For the first few years, only a small amount of your mortgage payment goes to the principle, as the loan goes on a larger percentage goes to the principal balance.

 Interest is what a lender charges for lending you money.
 The majority of your monthly loan payment in the first 10-15 years will go towards interest.